 |Probably not the best combination of audiences.
 Just saying.|

 Be where your audience tends to be.
-That is, if you are targeting young males, do not use Pinterest as a channel.
+That is, if you are targeting young males, do not use Pinterest (which has an overwhelmingly female user population) as a channel.
 If you are targeting parents, Facebook is a good place to put your efforts (it skews ages 35+).
+If you're after young adults, use Instagram and Snapchat.

 Don't be me, me, me.
 In social media in particular, you can't be 100% all about yourself and your services.
 Find and share good relevant content from other people - martial arts magazines, forums, groups, pages, and schools (hey, who doesn't love "Enter the Dojo", am I right?).